 If you want to make SMS appointment reminders part of your workflow, then choose a dedicated number instead.
 That way, clients can add it to their list of contacts as a trusted number.

 Appointment Reminder Text Templates

-Now that you know what makes a successful reminder text message, you’ll want to craft your templates.
+Now that you know what makes a successful reminder text message, it’s time to craft your templates.

-If you’re manually sending reminder texts or using a third-party service, that means either crafting something that’s easy to copy, paste, and edit (some service providers keep these in a note on their phones to save time) or manually writing a template you can customize and reuse.
+If you’re manually sending reminder texts or using a third-party service, write something that’s easy to copy, paste, and edit.
+(Some service providers keep these in a note on their phones to save time) You can also manual write a customizable template to reuse.

 If you’re on Schedulicity, though, we’ve done the grunt work for you—the message is already built into our platform.
 (Sensing a pattern here?)

 But back to manual.
-If you’re looking for some inspiration, we’ve got just what you need.
+If you’re looking for some inspiration, we have just what you need.

 Appointment Text Reminder Template #1: Upcoming Appointment